khulnasoft/khulnasoft/doc/cli/references/extensions/publish.md

   -manifest string
     	The extension manifest file. (default "package.json") -trace
     	Log the trace ID for requests.
-See https://docs.sourcegraph.com/admin/observability/tracing -url string
+See https://docs.khulnasoft.com/admin/observability/tracing -url string
     	Override the URL for the bundle. (example: set to http://localhost:1234/myext.js for local dev with parcel) -user-agent-telemetry
-    	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true)
+    	Include the operating system and architecture in the User-Agent sent with requests to Khulnasoft (default true)

-Publish an extension to Sourcegraph, creating it (if necessary).
+Publish an extension to Khulnasoft, creating it (if necessary).

 Examples: